tslaird/Protocols/writing_and_reading.md

 ## Citation management with Zotero
-Zotero is n open source citation management software.
+Zotero is an open source citation management software.
 You can get add-ons for browsers such as Chrome and mobile devices (iOS and Android) that enable you to save citations while seaching the web.
 There are also plugins for document editing software (Word, Google Docs, text editors such as Atom) that enable you to insert citations into manuscripts easily.